A Canterbury Tale: Plot

-The story concerns three young people: British Army Sergeant Peter Gibbs (Dennis Price), U.S. Army Sergeant Bob Johnson (played by real-life Sergeant John Sweet), and a "Land Girl", Miss Alison Smith (Sheila Sim).
+The story concerns three young people: British Army Sergeant Peter Gibbs, U.S. Army Sergeant Bob Johnson, and a "Land Girl", Miss Alison Smith.
 The group arrive at the railway station in the fictitious small Kent town of Chillingbourne (filmed in Chilham, Fordwich, Wickhambreaux and other villages in the area), near Canterbury, late on Friday night, 27 August 1943.
 Peter has been stationed at a nearby Army camp, Alison is due to start working on a farm in the area, and Bob left the train by mistake, hearing the announcement "next stop Canterbury" and thinking he was in Canterbury.

 As they leave the station together Alison is attacked by an assailant in uniform, who pours glue on her hair before escaping.
 It transpires that this has happened to other women, and the mystery attacker is known locally as "the glue man".
 Alison asks Bob if he will spend the weekend in Chillingbourne to help her solve the mystery.
 The next day, while riding a farm cart in the countryside, Alison meets Peter, who surrounds her cart with his platoon of three Bren Gun Carriers.
 Alison agrees to meet Peter again.
 The three decide to investigate the attack, enlisting the help of the locals, including several small boys who play large-scale war games.